AlenRedek/wordpress-starter/README.md

 ```

 ### Docker
-- Open your terminal and browse to the root folder of the project
+- Open your terminal and browse to the project root directory
 - Build image & Run Docker container: `$ docker-compose up`
 - List all containers `$ docker container ls -a`
 - Enter running container `$ docker container exec -it <container_name> bash`